Canadian Stunner Francesca Farago Kisses New Girlfriend In PDA-Packed Instagram Post

 “Omg my heart was not ready for all of these at once soooo happy for you both!” a fourth ecstatic follower commented.

 Page Six also snapped a few pics of the happy couple enjoying their time together on the beach as they kissed some more, held hands, and hugged.
-Both Demi and Francesca split from their partners last year, in December and June respectively.
-The former was linked to Leonie McSorley from Ex on The Beach, and the latter was previously engaged to her Netflix co-star Harry Jowsey.
+Both Demi and Francesca split from their partners last year — in December and June, respectively.
+The former was linked to Leonie McSorley from Ex on the Beach, and the latter was previously engaged to her Netflix co-star Harry Jowsey.